Antiarthritics: Gout

 Gout is another common type of inflammatory arthritis that typically affects one joint at a time.
 Pharmacological treatment of gout typically relies on the management of flare-ups.
 Flare-ups are treated with the use of nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen, steroids, and/or the anti-inflammatory medication colchicine.

 Juvenile rheumatoid arthritis

 Juvenile rheumatoid arthritis, the most common type of childhood (under age of 16) arthritis, can cause permanent physical damage to joints.
-Pharmacological interventions include NSAIDs (naproxen, ibuprofen, and indomethacin), intra-articular corticosteroid (IAC) injections like triamcinolone hexacetonide (TH), conventional DMARDs (Methotrexate), and TNF inhibitors such as Etanercept.
+Pharmacological interventions include NSAIDs (naproxen, ibuprofen, and indometacin), intra-articular corticosteroid (IAC) injections like triamcinolone hexacetonide (TH), conventional DMARDs (methotrexate), and TNF inhibitors such as etanercept.

 Medical use

 Antiarthritic drugs are used to treat or prevent joint pain and joint diseases.
 These medications also provide symptomatic relief to common arthritic joint symptoms including swelling, tenderness, pain, stiffness, and decreased range of motion.
 These symptoms may persist or occur periodically and if symptoms are not managed, major complications may develop including permanent joint changes, chronic pain, and functional disabilities.
 Ultimately, antiarthritic treatments aim to achieve disease remission or low disease activity if remission cannot be achieved and thereby improving quality of life.

 The pharmacological effects of antiarthritic medications are typically exerted through the reduction of inflammation, suppression of the immune system and/or aid in easing pain.